The 1970s Number One Songs on Video

 From 1970 onwards, the music scene in Britain changed dramatically and a myriad of musical styles reinforced the varying tastes of the average record buyer.
 Some of the most popular styles that took the British charts by storm were Glam Rock at the beginning of the decade, progressing to Disco and Punk Rock towards the end.
 In between saw novelty records, the progression of the rock single and the continuing evolution of teen pop, represented by the likes of David Cassidy, Donny Osmond and the Bay City Rollers.

 Most of these styles and artists were very popular for a time, and their records sold by the shed load.
-To see the musical changes across the decade is a fascinating exercise, and so this page brings together all the Number One hits from the UK in a video package, together with some short comments regarding each one.
+To see the musical changes across the decade is a fascinating exercise, and so this page brings together all the Number One hits from the UK (some on video), together with a commentary regarding each one.

 The source for this compilation is the Record Retailer/Music Week chart, which was broadcast by the BBC each Sunday evening.

 31st Jan (5 weeks) Edison Lighthouse - Love Grows (Where My Rosemary Goes): Only ever UK Number One for this studio act.
 Lead singer Tony Burrows also sang on hits for many other groups.

 7th Mar (3 weeks) Lee Marvin - Wandrin' Star: Only UK Number One for this actor with a song from the film Paint Your Wagon.

 28th Mar (3 weeks) Simon & Garfunkel - Bridge Over Troubled Water: Surprisingly, the duo's only ever UK Number One.
 Only Art Garfunkel sings on this classic, but Paul Simon went on to greater solo success, even though he never had a UK Number One again, while Garfunkel did.